ashvardanian/SimSIMD/README.md

 | NEON   | `f16`   | ❌          |       16 GB/s |        18 GB/s |

 > The benchmarks were done on Arm-based "Graviton 3" CPUs powering AWS `c7g.metal` instances.
-> We only use Arm NEON implementation with vectors lengths that are multiples of 128 bits, avoiding any additional head or tail `for` loops for misaligned data.
+> We only use Arm NEON implementation with vector lengths multiples of 128 bits, avoiding additional head or tail `for` loops for misaligned data.
 > By default, we use GCC12, `-O3`, `-march=native` for benchmarks.
 > Serial versions imply auto-vectorization pragmas.